micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 Refreshing...
 ```

-Now is set the basic NSH configuration.
-On the forward steps, we will set the required configuration to run Micro-ROS on this board.
+Now the basic NSH configuration is set.
+With the steps that follow, we will set the required configuration to run Micro-ROS on this board.

 ## Micro-ROS configuration.